openharmony/docs/en/application-dev/quick-start/syscap.md

 ### Mapping Between Devices and SDK Capabilities

 The SDK provides a full set of APIs for the IDE.
-The IDE identifies the supported capability set based on the devices supported by the project, filters the APIs contained in the capability set, and provides the supported APIs for association (to autocomplete input).
+DevEco Studio identifies the supported SysCap set based on the devices supported by the project, filters the APIs contained in the SysCap set, and provides the supported APIs for association (to autocomplete input).

 ![image-20220326065043006](figures/image-20220326065043006.png)